 Argentina grains exports snarled after port workers launch strike

-BUENOS AIRES, May 19 (Reuters) - Argentina's grains exports were snarled on Wednesday after port workers launched a strike over what they described as a lack of COVID-19 vaccinations among members, the head of the Port and Maritime Activities chamber told Reuters by telephone.
+BUENOS AIRES, May 19 (Reuters) - Argentina's grains exports were bogged down on Wednesday after port workers launched a strike over what they described as a lack of COVID-19 vaccinations among members, the head of the Port and Maritime Activities chamber told Reuters by telephone.

-In a statement, the port worker unions said they had launched the 48-hour strike that will run until late Thursday over a lack of COVID-19 vaccinations among members.
+In a statement, the port worker unions said they had launched a strike that will run until late Thursday.

 Dock workers who prepare ships to sail were among those on strike, along with tugboat captains and sailors who guide cargo ships to and from port, according to the statement.